Iowa Layoffs — April 2013

 |---|---|---|---|---|

-Leading the list was CBE Group at its West Des Moines facility, reporting 109 affected workers.
-Electrolux Home Products, Inc followed with 9 workers.
+Topping the list was CBE Group at its West Des Moines facility, reporting 109 affected workers.
+Electrolux Home Products followed with 9 workers.

 After a dip last month, layoff activity has ticked back up.

-The filings reflect mounting pressure on the Iowa labor market, with activity running above both recent and year-ago benchmarks.
+These figures highlight mounting pressure on the Iowa labor market, with activity running above both recent and year-ago benchmarks.
+The Information & Technology sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Iowa.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Iowa WARN notices, browse layoffs by state, or download the full dataset.